International Holocaust Cartoon Competition: Winners

 On 31 May 2016, the French cartoonist Zeon was announced as the winner and received the first prize of US$12,000.
-He had been arrested by French authorities in March 2015 for anti-Semitic work that he drew in 2011.
+He had been arrested by French authorities in March 2015 for antisemitic work that he drew in 2011.
 His winning work features what appears to be the entry gate of a Nazi-era death camp on top of a cash register with six million in cash inside.

 The Indonesian artist Jitet Koestana won the second prize of US$7,000 while Mahmud Nazari from Iran won the third prize of US$5,000.
 As in the 2006 contest, Special prizes of three gold coins were awarded to several entries.
 One each of these went to Belgium, Morocco, Turkey and several other countries.

 The Belgian winner, Luc Descheemaeker, using the name O-sekoer, is a schoolteacher in a Catholic school in the Flemish city of Torhout.
 The school and the city felt very honored that he won a prize at that contest.
 The Flemish press defended him against Jewish organisations condemning the contest.
 The mayor of Torhout was the Flemish minister of education, Hilde Crevits, who refused to condemn the cartoon.
 Descheemaeker was consequently nominated cultural ambassador of Torhout.
 Meanwhile, other antisemitic cartoons drawn by him were discovered.

 After the contest, the Iranian House of Cartoon and the Sarcheshmeh Cultural Complex announced another similar contest, this time calling for cartoon submissions on the "Zionist Caliphate" that would focus on "Zionism, terrorism and racism" and "ISIL terrorism and genocide in the name of religion and to the benefit of the Zionists".
 The deadline for entries was set for 16 June 2016, with the winners to be announced at a later date with cash prizes of up to US$5,000.